 Swami Vivekananda had gone to the U. S. to attend the Parliament of Religions held in Chicago in 1893 He was a tremendous success at that congregation of learned philosophers from all parts of the world.
 Americans waited for hours to hear him.
-They cheered wildly
+They cheered wildly when he pleaded for co-existence of different religions on the same soil, saying:

-AND AMERICA
+SWAMI VIVEKANANDA AND AMERICA